Skip to content

 --no-gateway and --gateway-port are mutually exclusive because one launch cannot both skip gateway attach and request a listener port. --no-gateway also cannot be combined with any --gateway-tui-* override because those timings only affect an attached gateway sidecar.

 --managed-header and --no-managed-header are mutually exclusive.
-When neither flag is supplied, easy-instance launch inherits managed-header policy from the selected easy profile when one is present; otherwise it falls back to the default enabled behavior. --managed-header-section SECTION=enabled|disabled resolves per section and wins over stored profile section policy for that launch only.
+When neither flag is supplied, easy-instance launch inherits managed-header policy from the selected project profile when one is present; otherwise it falls back to the default enabled behavior. --managed-header-section SECTION=enabled|disabled resolves per section and wins over stored profile section policy for that launch only.

 --append-system-prompt-text and --append-system-prompt-file are also mutually exclusive.
-When supplied, the appendix is appended after any easy-profile prompt overlay inside the current launch's structured <houmao_system_prompt> and is not persisted back into the selected specialist or profile.
+When supplied, the appendix is appended after any project-profile prompt overlay inside the current launch's structured <houmao_system_prompt> and is not persisted back into the selected specialist or profile.

 The previous easy-launch --yolo override was removed in 0.3.x.
-Startup autonomy is owned by the stored specialist launch.prompt_mode (or, when launching from an easy profile that overrides it, by the profile's stored prompt-mode override): unattended allows maintained no-prompt provider posture, while as_is leaves provider startup behavior untouched.
+Startup autonomy is owned by the stored specialist launch.prompt_mode (or, when launching from an project profile that overrides it, by the profile's stored prompt-mode override): unattended allows maintained no-prompt provider posture, while as_is leaves provider startup behavior untouched.

-Managing Specialists, Easy Profiles, and Instances
+Managing Specialists, Project Profiles, and Instances

 # Specialists

-houmao-mgr project easy specialist list
+houmao-mgr project specialist list

-houmao-mgr project easy specialist get --name my-reviewer
+houmao-mgr project specialist get --name my-reviewer

-houmao-mgr project easy specialist remove --name my-reviewer
+houmao-mgr project specialist remove --name my-reviewer

-# Easy profiles
+# Project profiles

-houmao-mgr project easy profile list
+houmao-mgr project profile list

-houmao-mgr project easy profile get --name reviewer-default
+houmao-mgr project profile get --name reviewer-default

-houmao-mgr project easy profile remove --name reviewer-default
+houmao-mgr project profile remove --name reviewer-default

 # Instances

-houmao-mgr project easy instance list
+houmao-mgr project agents list

-houmao-mgr project easy instance get --name reviewer-1
+houmao-mgr project agents get --name reviewer-1

-houmao-mgr project easy instance stop --name reviewer-1
+houmao-mgr project agents stop --name reviewer-1

 Storage Layout